-Flexible, you can buy and sell anytime and there is no seller stamp duty, unlike residential property and industrial property where there is stamp duty payable for any property sold within the first 3 years.
+Can sell anytime and there is no seller stamp duty.
+Unlike residential property and industrial property where there is stamp duty payable for any property sold within the first 3 years.

 No ABSD (Additional Buyer Stamp Duty), meaning the don’t have to pay any additional tax for being a non Singapore Citizen or pay any additional tax for buying shophouse as additional property.

 Some Shophouses are not GST registered meaning there is no need to pay GST when you purchase or rent for these shophouses.

 High Capital Gain Potential, Shophouse have shown high capital gain potential for the past few years.

 High loan to value, you can loan up to 80% of the property value or purchase price whichever is lower.
 After your property have increase value you can gear up to get more cash in hand which can be use to purchase the next shophouse and you can repeat to process to own multiple shophouses.

 Multiple usage possibility, so trades have higher rental than others.
 Some shophouses can be rented out as F&B or entertainment purpose for higher rental rates to get better rental yield.
 At the same time a shophouse can be lease to multiple tenants.
 Rental yield are usually higher if the shophouse have been split into more units.